Determinates vs. Determinables

 Searle adds another condition with the intention of excluding disjunctive predicates such as ‘yellow or angry.’
 A determinate of a determinable must not only be a non-conjunctive specifier of the determinable, it must be logically related to all other non-conjunctive specifiers of the determinable.
 Suppose that the definition of ‘non-conjunctive specifier’ can be emended somehow to allow red as a non-conjunctive specifier of colored.
 The new requirement of logical independence wrecks the project once again because it eliminates colored as a determinable.
 Consider darkish red to darkish orange.
 Darkish red to darkish orange and red are not logically related.
 Some things are both; some are neither; some are the first but not the second; some are the second but not the first.
 So Searle's requirements again disqualify his paradigm.
 (A similar objection occurs in Sanford, 1970, pp. 162–163.)

-In order to construct more exact color examples, this entry will begin to specify colors by reference to the Munsell Color Solid and will use the color designations in the Inter-Society Color Council-National Bureau of Standards (ISCC-NBS) system (see Kelly and Judd, 1976, and the entry “Color” in Webster's Third Unabridged Dictionary, or Munsell: The Universal Language of Color).
+In order to construct more exact color examples, this entry will begin to specify colors by reference to the Munsell Color Solid and will use the color designations in the Inter-Society Color Council-National Bureau of Standards (ISCC-NBS) system (see Kelly and Judd, 1976, and the entry “Color” in Webster's Third Unabridged Dictionary, or the links to the Munsell Color System in Other Internet Resources below).
 These standard color designation names such as deep yellow and dark grayish yellow are hereafter printed in boldface.
 There are 267 names in all, and a number from 1 to 267 is associated with each name.
 Although the context usually makes it clear when we are talking about (mentioning) a word and when we are using the word to talk about what the word is about, the difference between bold face and the ordinary font will also observe the customary use/mention distinction.
 The predicate deep yellow refers to the color deep yellow.There are other recognized representations of color space.
 Projects in the physics of color, psychophysics, color science, and the philosophy of color often use one or more of these rather than the Munsell system.
 The Munsell system functions as it was intended to by providing a universal objective standard for very close color matching.
 It is especially well suited to the purpose of this article because it provides a large number of quite determinate, but not completely determinate, color predicates.
 Practical usefulness, rather than a philosophical need for examples, led to the demarcation of these narrow extensions.

 Any pair of surface colors that the human eye can distinguish with respect to any color dimension, hue, brightness, or saturation (chroma), corresponds to a pair of points in The Munsell Color Solid.
 Estimates of the number of distiguishable colors range from two million to five million.
 For all practical purposes, one can regard the Munsell Color Solid as a continuum of colors.
-Pictures of the Munsell Color Solid, however, often depict the whole solid as contstructed out of 267 blocks of uniform determinate color (as in the color plates in Webster's Third or The 267 Color Centroids).
+Pictures of the Munsell Color Solid, however, often depict the whole solid as contstructed out of 267 blocks of uniform determinate color (as in the color plates in Webster's Third or The 267 Color Centroids – see the link to the NBS/ISCC Color System in the Other Internet Resources).
 These standard color names are ambiguous between determinate and determinable.
 For each of the 267 regions in the color solid, there is a determinate representative color, the ‘center of gravity’ or centroid color.
 These are the colors of the Centroid Color Chips that science and commerce use to standardize color descriptions of minerals, paint, dye, ink, plastic, and so forth.
 Pale yellow is both the name of a determinate centroid color and a determinable color.
 The scientists who construct the color solid regard the determinable use as primary.

 There are many pairs of easily distinguishable colors which receive in this system the same designation, while there are also many pairs that can scarcely be distinguished which receive different designations.
 This property is, of course, an unavoidable result of dividing the color solid into an arbitary number of blocks, one for each of the 267 designations.
 Analogous disadvantages result for identifying the time of events according to date; two events occurring on the same date may be separated by many hours, but on the other hand two scarcely separable midnight events may have to be assigned different dates (Kelly and Judd, 1976. p.
 4).